shybyte/exercises-in-programming-style-rust/README.md

 How to prevent errors or deal with it.

-* Constructivist - If something goes wrong, use fallbacks and defaults
+* Constructivist - Check Arguments.
+If something goes wrong, use fallbacks and defaults
-* Tantrum - Handle problems when the occur (by logging and) forwarding the error the the caller
+* Tantrum - Check Arguments.
+Handle problems when the occur by (logging and) forwarding the error to the caller
-* Passive Aggressive - Forward problems to the caller as default (Exceptions)
+* Passive Aggressive - Check Arguments.
+Forward problems to the caller as default (Exceptions)
-* Declared Intentions - Enforce types
+* Declared Intentions - Declare and enforce types
-* Quarantine - Handle IO different (Kind of IO monad)
+* Quarantine - Handle IO differently (Kind of IO monad)

 ### Part 7 - Data-Centric